BUILDING HOPE

 SCREENING SCHEDULE:

-• January 23, 2025 11:30-1pm, Maine State House, hosted by Speaker Rachel Talbot Ross, panel discussion to follow with Speaker Talbot Ross, Cullen Ryan, director of Community Housing of Maine, others TBA.
+• January 21, 2025 11:30am - 1pm, Space TBA, Augusta, hosted by Senator Rachel Talbot Ross, panel discussion to follow with: Senator Talbot Ross; Cullen Ryan, director of Community Housing of Maine; Greg Payne, Governor Mills’ Senior Advisor, Housing Policy; others TBA.

-• Other locations in Maine TBA including: Belfast; Waldoboro; Damariscotta; Bar Harbor; Farmington; Winterport; Bethel; Waterville.
+• Other locations in Maine TBA including: Machias; Belfast; Waldoboro; Damariscotta; Bar Harbor; Farmington; Winterport; Bethel; Waterville; Brunswick.

 • If you would like to have this film screened in your community, please contact us at kanelewisproductions@gmail.com